Kan18/ccromdrm/README.md

 - the startup downloads the protected program from the server, which validates the startup hash, ID, and IP

 The code is a bit messy in its current state.
 To get it running, use a datapack to move `rom.lua` into `rom/autorun`, run `server.js` with node.js in the same folder as `script.lua` and modify the constants in the js if necessary, and install `startup.lua` as `startup` in a computer.

+This code is intended to be secure, and I am currently unaware of any vulnerabilities, but I haven't exhaustively tested the protection yet, so there are probably a few bugs I haven't discovered.

+Thanks to Anavrins for the SHA256 library!